-The metatheory of Lisbon Logic has subsequently been explored more deeply \cite{ascari2023sufficient,raad2024nontermination}.
+The metatheory of Lisbon Logic has subsequently been explored more deeply and extended \cite{ascari2025revealing,raad2024nontermination}.
 Hyper Hoare Logic also generalizes Hoare and Lisbon Logics \cite{hyperhoare}, and is semantically equivalent to the Boolean instance of OL (\Cref{ex:powersetsemi}), but does not support effects other than nondeterminism.

 Outcome Logic initially used a model based on both a monad and a monoid, with looping defined via the Kleene star $C^\star$ \cite{outcome}.
 The semantics of $C^\star$ had to be justified for each instance, however it is not compatible with probabilistic computation (see \Cref{foot:star}), so an ad-hoc semantics was used in the probabilistic case.
 Moreover, only the \textsc{Induction} rule was provided for reasoning about $C^\star$, amounting to unrolling the loop one time.
 Some loops can be analyzed by applying \textsc{Induction} repeatedly, but it is inadequate if the number of iterations depends at all on the program state.
 Our $\iter Ce{e'}$ construct fixes this, defining iteration in a way that supports both Kleene star ($\iter C\one\one$) and also probabilistic computation.
 As we showed in \Cref{sec:examples,sec:graphs}, \ruleref{Iter} can be used to reason about any loop, even ones that iterate an unbounded number of times.